bohdaq/rws-gentoo-ebuild/README.md

 >
 > cd rws/rust-web-server

-- You may need to run commands below as an administrator
+- You may need to run commands listed below as an administrator

 - Add 'rws' to the [/etc/portage/categories](https://wiki.gentoo.org/wiki//etc/portage/categories)